 Average Annual Salary: $83,892

 A risk analyst is a financial specialist who examines the risks associated with the following:

 This helps companies determine the level of risk involved in making a decision.
 They use their knowledge of financial documents, economic conditions, and potential clients to assess the risk involved in making a decision.
 Risk analysts also monitor the amount of risk the organization is exposed to.
 These jobs are often regulated and may require further qualifications.

 Average Annual Salary: $103,767

-The duties of a director include:
+The duties of a director include the following:

 - Acting in good faith in the company's and its shareholders' best interests.

-- Coordinating and supervising business activities.
+- We coordinate and supervise business activities.

 Average Annual Salary: $35,100

 One of the best ways to get started in the Canadian job market is to get a paid internship at your dream company.